 - declare "contains x% organic ingredients"

-Please review Organic Regulation in Canadian Provinces for more information.
+Please review the links below regarding organic regulation in Canadian provinces for more information: